Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

 \item \textbf{Evaluation Criterion:} A model's response is marked as correct only if it correctly and exclusively applies the explicitly stated counterfactual premise, $c_{\text{fake}}$.
 This strict criterion ensures we are measuring on-the-fly reasoning rather than answer correctness based on memorized knowledge.

 \end{itemize}

-We then evaluated our main RL-tuned models, \texttt{Qwen2.5-3B-MATH} and \texttt{Qwen2.5-7B-MATH}, on the new counterfactual set $\mathcal{D}_{cf}$. \begin{Hypothesis}[title=Hypothesis 2: Models Prioritize Recitation Over Reasoning] We test the hypothesis that models default to reciting memorized knowledge ($c_{\text{real}}$) instead of reasoning from a novel premise ($c_{\text{fake}}$).
+We then evaluated our main RL-tuned models, \texttt{Qwen2.5-3B-MATH} and \texttt{Qwen2.5-7B-MATH}, on the new counterfactual set $\mathcal{D}_{cf}$.To assess the quality of the generated counterfactual set, we additionally conducted a human audit on 50 randomly selected samples, evaluated by three PhD students specializing in LLMs.
+The audit found that 93.34\% of samples were unambiguous and 94.67\% were solvable under the stated counterfactual rule (Appendix~\ref{app:counterfactual_audit}). \begin{Hypothesis}[title=Hypothesis 2: Models Prioritize Recitation Over Reasoning] We test the hypothesis that models default to reciting memorized knowledge ($c_{\text{real}}$) instead of reasoning from a novel premise ($c_{\text{fake}}$).
 A confirmation is indicated by a significant performance collapse on the counterfactual set, formalized as:

 \end{Hypothesis}